 - Use the zigzag stitch on your machine to zigzag around the design and detail of the lace.
 You may need to lift your machine foot and turn the lace as you go around delicate corners.

-- When you have joined the pieces, cut away excess fabric from the back and you have a clever seamless effect to the lace.
+- When you have joined the pieces, cut away the excess fabric from the back, and you have a clever seamless effect on the lace.
 Sharp embroidery scissors are ideal for this job.

 The final outcome of your lace design is going to depend on your own interpretation of the piece of lace you have chosen.